ivankocienski/lspec/README.md

 TEST identifies the test for use in expect.
 DESCRIPTION is a short string that gets printed when list-expectations or an expect block fails its test.

+VAL is an identifier you can choose that will hold the value under test.

+ARGS is the rest of the values sent to the expectation in the spec during execution time.

 BODY is the body of the test.
 Return value of T indicates pass.
 Anything else is a failure. 'val' is the value of the variable under test.